OfficeDev/office-scripts-docs/docs/tutorials/excel-tutorial.md

     }
     ```

     Tables have a `TableSort` object, accessed through the `Table.getSort` method.
 You can apply sorting criteria to that object.
 The `apply` method takes in an array of `SortField` objects.
-In this case, we only have one sorting criteria, so we only use one `SortField`. `key: 0` sets the column with the sort-defining values to "0" (which is the first column on the table, **A** in this case). `ascending: true` sorts the data in ascending order (instead of descending order).
+In this case, you only have one sorting criteria, so you only use one `SortField`. `key: 0` sets the column with the sort-defining values to "0" (which is the first column on the table, **A** in this case). `ascending: true` sorts the data in ascending order (instead of descending order).

 3. Run the script.
 You should see a table like this: